Updated: Sep 15

 Avoid fertilizing after head development though, because this can encourage the growth of diseases.

-You can add a layer of mulch 1-2 inches (2.5-5 cm) thick after transplanting, to promote water retention in your soil and to discourage the growth of weeds.
+You can add a layer of mulch 1-2 inches (2.5-5 cm) thick after transplanting around the base of the plant to promote water retention in your fertile soil and to discourage the growth of weeds.

 Just remember to leave room around the stem of your plants!
 Too much mulch too close to the stem, it can promote fungal and bacterial growth.